2004-2013 BMW 3-Series Check Level & Add Coolant

 - Allow the engine to cool down.

 - Open Hood.
-Locate the hood release underneath the dashboard of your BMW 3-Series.
+In the 3-Series, the hood release is underneath the dashboard.
 Pull the lever until you hear the BMW hood pop open.

 - Add engine coolant/antifreeze.
 Only add the coolant type recommended by BMW.

-This guide applies to BMW
+This guide applies to the following BMW models

 - 316i